dpasca/portfolio/proj_easycdpromac.md

 #### What I learned

 - I learned about CD burning software and formats
-- I learned working in the context on an international team
+- I learned working in the context of an international team